TV Sports: Basketball

 TV Sports: Basketball is a 1989 computer basketball game for the home computers.
-It was developed by Cinemaware and published by Mirrorsoft for the Amiga, MS-DOS, Commodore 64 and TurboGrafx-16.
+It was developed by Cinemaware and published by Mirrorsoft for the Amiga, MS-DOS, and TurboGrafx-16.
 It is part of the TV Sports series that included TV Sports: Baseball as well as other games based on hockey and American football.

 Cinemaware later re-released the game as freeware.

 Gameplay

 The game features five-a-side basketball matches.
-Players can either play against computer (controlling the players or a coach) or with another person (in versus or cooperative mode).
-When playing the human could choose to control the same player during the whole match or the one currently in possession of the ball.
+Players can either play against the computer (controlling the players or a coach) or with another person (in versus or cooperative mode).
+When playing, the player can choose to control the same person during the whole match or the one currently in possession of the ball.

 The game shows a vertical view and has no NBA license.
 The in-game perspective is from half-court.
 When the ball crosses half-court, a short cutscene plays showing the players running to the other side of the court as the game transitions to the opposing basket.

 Reception

 Computer Gaming World said that TV Sports Basketball had good sound and graphics, and favorably noted its four-player option.

-In the May 1990 edition of Games International, Mike Siggins complimented the "slick graphics and arcade/strategy options."
-But he found the manual "inexplicably vague".
-He concluded by giving the game an above average rating of 8 out of 10 for game play, and an excellent rating of 9 out of 10 for graphics, saying, "it doesn't quite recreate the speed and excitement of a real game.
+In the May 1990 edition of Games International, Mike Siggins complimented the "slick" graphics and arcade/strategy options, but found the manual "inexplicably vague".
+He concluded by giving the game an above average rating of 8 out of 10 for gameplay, and an excellent rating of 9 out of 10 for graphics, saying that "it doesn't quite recreate the speed and excitement of a real game.
 However, there is sufficient variety and structure to make this game worth persevering with.
-Just don't expect a classic."
+Just don't expect a classic".